danielgtaylor/huma/README.md

 })
 ```

+It is [recommended](https://graphql.org/learn/serving-over-http/#graphiql) to turn GraphiQL off in production.
+Instead a tool like [graphqurl](https://github.com/hasura/graphqurl) can be useful for using GraphiQL in production on the client side, and it supports custom headers for e.g. auth.

 ## CLI Runtime Arguments & Configuration

 The CLI can be configured in multiple ways.
 In order of decreasing precedence: